Livable Garden Centre | Livable Basics

 Eucalyptus forest

-Eucalyptus forest is a habitat dominated by eucalyptus tree species.
-These forests are widespread in Australia and can vary in their characteristics depending on factors such as rainfall, soil type, and climate.
+Eucalyptus forest refers to a habitat dominated by eucalyptus tree species.
+These forests vary in density and composition depending on soil, rainfall, and climate conditions.

 F